-You know the age old saying –– the closest way to a man’s heart is through his stomach.
-This is only partially true.
-The closest way to anyone’s heart is through his or her stomach.
+You know the age-old saying— the closest way to a person’s heart is through his or her stomach.
 So yes, if you want a good party, you need good food and drink.

 We’ll go out on a limb here: we recommend home cooked food for your housewarming party.
 The whole point of the party is a celebration of the new space that you call “home,” right?
 And what says “home” more than a home-cooked meal?
 It lends the party a level of authenticity that just feels right.
 That being said, obviously, having some sort of catering is always an option if you’d prefer not to cook.